lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 COLD OPEN.

 I am here to tell you about a stack that has the productivity- and developer-focus of Ruby and Rails. **In contrast** to Ruby it is quite performant.
 It brings concurrency and parallellism that blows Node JS out of the water.
 It is a high-level language working at an expressive abstraction level, in stark contrast to say Go or Rust.
 In the ecosystem we have an opinionated web framework with great performance and productivity.
 It brings a novel and complete database layer that leaves ORMs in the rearview.
-We also have a clean and friendly frontend web UI solution that eliminates most Javascript and makes React jealous with actual immutability.
+We also have a clean and friendly frontend web UI solution that eliminates the need for most Javascript and makes React jealous with actual functional programming.
 Legendary reliability and unique runtime capabilities are a part of the deal.

 It is your completely normal web dev but better at every step.
 This is what reimagining your foundation can do for you.
 This is what a community and ecosystem can do.